Synthird/Negate-decimal/README.md

 ### negateDecimal.negateDouble(double decimalDouble) | Returns a double

-Converts a positive double into a negative double and vice versa.
+Returns a positive double that is converted into a negative double and vice versa.

 ```Java
 negateDecimal.negateDouble(6.0); // Returns -6.0 as a double.